 Pneumococcal disease refers to the group of illnesses that can be caused by bacteria commonly known as pneumococcus.

-Most pneumococcal infections are mild, however some can cause serious complications or even death.
+Most pneumococcal infections are mild, however some can cause serious disease, complications and even death.

-In adults, pneumonia with bacteraemia (presence of bacteria in the blood) accounts for 14% of cases of pneumonia in the community.
+In adults, pneumonia with bacteraemia (presence of bacteria in the blood) accounts for 14% of cases of pneumonia in the community.4

-Pneumococcal disease is carried in the nose and throat of healthy adults and children.
+Pneumococcal bacteria are carried in the nose and throat of healthy adults and children.
 It can be passed from one person to another through sneezing and coughing.
-Many people (including children) become carriers at some time or other, but not all will become sick.
+Many people (including children) become carriers of the bacteria at some time or other, but not all will become sick.